w3f/w3f-education/docs/Rust/section2/variables-mutability.md

 At first glance, this may seem odd - why are there two variables with the same name *and* different type?
 Shouldn't Rust's type system prevent this from occurring?

 This is what's called shadowing.
-The Rust compiler will take the latest value assigned to that variable name, in this case from the number `10` to `Hello!`, and utilize that until either the scope ends or it is shadowed again.
+The Rust compiler will take the latest value assigned to that variable name, from the number `10` to `Hello!`, and utilize that until either the scope ends or it is shadowed again.

 Shadowing is not the same as declaring a variable mutable with `mut`, as it remains immutable after being shadowed.
-The `let` keyword must also be used to shadow a variable, take a look at the following example:
+The `let` keyword must also be used to shadow a variable; take a look at the following example:

 ```rust